 First, while trade between Central Asian and South Caucasus countries is growing, the volumes are still limited, and parties frequently use competitive transit routes via Russia or Iran.
 For example, during the summer months, despite the low draft, the Volga-Don canal is the most competitive route of transportation between the Caspian and Black Seas.
 In the event of a return to the Iran nuclear deal under the Biden Administration and subsequent lifting of the sanctions, Iran will again become a significant competitor to the South Caucasus transit corridor.
 But even before Iran is potentially opened, TransCaspian transit is limited in volumes.
 The newly renovated Port of Turkmenbashi in Turkmenistan, with a capacity of 17 million tons of bulk cargo and 10 million tons of liquid cargo (oil and oil products), transshipped about one million tons of bulk cargos in 2020.
 Meanwhile, China's trade with Europe via land transportation is growing.
-More than 12,000 trains transshipped one million TEU between China and Europe in 2020.
-The South Caucasus Corridor must attract part of these cargos from Western China going forward.
+More than 12,000 trains transshipped an estimated one million TEU between China and Europe in 2020, leading to an increase in the cost of shipments by rail.
+The South Caucasus Corridor must attract part of these cargos from Western China going forward by offering commercially competitive terms.

 Second, there are limits of the transit infrastructure connecting Eastern and Western shores of the Caspian, and then to Black Sea ports of Georgia.
 New port infrastructure in Turkmenbashi, Aktau and Kurik in Kazakhstan, and the Baku International Sea Trade Port (Baku Port) in Azerbaijan allows faster and technologically more advanced transshipments of different types of cargos between Caspian ports with multi-modal transportation means.
 Baku Port increased its transshipments by 20 percent in 2020 and handled up to 5 million tons, of which 87 percent was a transit cargo.
 In 2020 Baku Port set a record for transshipments of both containers, as well as trucks (TIR).
-The maximum capacity of the Baku Port is about 15 million tons, so there is a still significant room to grow, but it will take development of the supportive infrastructure of Transcaspian rail and car ferries, Ro-Ro ships, and container ferries to reach that capacity.
+The maximum capacity of the Baku Port is